Vermont Democratic US Rep. Peter Welch to seek Senate seat

 “Peter Welch is a relic of the past, and now is the time for Vermonters to choose a candidate with an eye on the future, and Vermont Republicans will provide voters with options for a future that works — not one that continues us down the path of Welch’s ‘Imperiled Democracy,’” Vermont GOP Chair Paul Dame said in a written statement on Monday.

 Vermont has never sent a woman or a member of a racial minority community to Washington.
-Several female politicians have been floated as possible candidates for the vacant seats, but the only person who has said publicly that she was considering making a bid for the House if Welch ran for the Senate is Democratic state Sen. Kesha Ram Hinsdale, who is part Indian.
+Several female politicians have been floated as possible candidates for the vacant seats, but the only person who has said publicly that she was considering making a bid for the House is Democratic state Sen. Kesha Ram Hinsdale, who is part Indian.

-“With Congressman Welch now making a bid for the Senate seat, I will be deeply exploring a run for Congress to give Vermonters a fighter in Washington,” Ram Hinsdale said in a written statement on Monday.
+If Welch is elected to the Senate, he’d be 75 when he joins.
+He wouldn’t comment directly on whether that would set him up to be a one-term senator.

+“I have to get elected to a term before I talk about any future term,” he said.

 Welch, of Norwich, was first elected to the U.S. House in 2006.